 The fan is what ultimately distributes the warm or cool air throughout your home, blowing it through the ventilation system.

 To summarize, a heat pump transfers heat from one area to another by circulating refrigerant through a system that evaporates, condenses, and compresses — creating heat transfer in the process.
 It is a fully reversible system that can be used to heat or cool your home and makes an excellent primary or supplementary climate control system, depending on where you live.

 Are there different types of heat pumps?

 It is also important to note that there are different types of heat pumps, which work similarly but have their own unique systems.

-- Air-to-water heat pumps: This is the technology that is used in ductless mini-split heat pumps, which are ideal for homes that used hydronic (or radiant) heat distribution systems.
+- Air-to-water heat pumps.
+This technology is used in ductless mini-split heat pumps and ideal for homes that used hydronic (or radiant) heat distribution systems.

-- Ground-source heat pumps: Also known as geothermal, earth-energy systems, or geoexchange, ground-source heat pumps can be open or closed loop and utilize the ground or an underground body of water to heat and cool one’s home.
-Piping for closed loop systems is installed underground and extracts or inserts heat into the surrounding ground as the refrigerant travels through the system.
+- Ground-source heat pumps.
+Also known as geothermal, earth-energy systems, or geoexchange.
+Ground-source heat pumps offer open or closed loop systems.
+The pumps utilize the ground or an underground body of water to heat and cool homes.
+Additionally, piping installation for closed loop systems remains underground.
+The system extracts or inserts heat into the surrounding ground as the refrigerant travels through the system.
 Open loop systems run piping into a body of water for extracting and inserting heat.

 Still unsure about selecting the right heat pump system?
 Call a local and trusted HVAC professional.
 A qualified HVAC professional will answer your questions.
 Plus, quality techs always provide the best home HVAC system that meets your needs and budget.